Hoi An at night

 The Big Island

-My first stop on my six week adventure of island hopping was to the Big Island of Hawaii.
+My first stop on my six-week adventure of island hopping was to the Big Island of Hawaii.
 I only allotted a week of time, and I quickly learned this was not enough.
 Each side of the island, Kona on the west coast and Hilo on the east coast each deserve a week with all the optional side trips and a few days of relaxation.

 During my time in Kona, I spent a day exploring the Hamakua Coast.
-While I saw many places, each stop was very brief and it was a very full day of driving.
+While I saw many places, each stop was very brief, and it was a very full day of driving.
 If I had to do it over again, I’d limit my stops to about three places at which to spend more time rather than feeling like I was always in the car.
 Anyway, these are the places I visited.

 EXPLORE!